nicole-m-martin/react-sandbox-1/README.md

 # General Notes:
-Components can be classes, functions with hooks
+Components can be classes, or functions with hooks

 A class component can have State and it used to be functional components could not, but with the addition of Hooks, they allow us to have state with functional components.